 - Nuts.
 We’d also have a basket of mixed nuts around Christmas time (usually walnuts, hazelnuts, brazil nuts).
 They are so time consuming having to crack each nut individually (brazil nuts are a nightmare!!) but hey Christmas traditions and Christmas traditions!

-As mentioned above, f you happen to live near an Aldi, they are great for setting you up for a European Christmas!
+As mentioned above, if you happen to live near an Aldi, they are great for setting you up for a European Christmas!
 I found: tree chocolates, advent calendars, stollen (heavy cake with raisins) and panettone (brioche style cake with fruit)!
+Parker’s have a wide selection of British food available online including Christmas treats like mince pies, Yorkshire puddings and Christmas pudding.

 This British tradition has been a little bit complicated.
 Christmas Crackers tend to be put on the Christmas Tree until the main Christmas dinner when they are laid out with the place settings.
 They are decorated tubes where 2 people take one end each and pull them apart.